Link to www.clintburdett.com

 Formula for terminal value

 For example, in Jan 2003 the US Electrical sector ratio was 2.48, and a company would need "$2.48 in assets to create $1 of sale revenue."
-If I were buying the company, that would be my expectaion - I'd pay $2.48 to buy a company that would generate $1 in sale in one year.
+If I were buying the company, that would be my expectaion - I'd pay $2.48 to buy a company that would generate $1 in sales in one year.
 The value added is in the eye of the buyer.

-The industry WACC is %10.2.
+The industry WACC is 10.2%.
 (I'll use 10% to be consistent with the other examples in this chapter.)

 How do the present values of the two methods compare using the industry WACC?

-click to go to previous page Annuity Method
+previous page Annuity Method

-Compare Annuity to Market Value/Sales click to go to next page
+Compare Annuity to Market Value/Sales next page